 The Bottom Line

 Buying solar is a long-term investment, so you’ll also need to know about the warranty that covers your installation.
 SunPower offers a best-in-industry 25-year Power and Product Warranty for home use.
-Save yourself the trouble and use a system built by one company, like SunPower’s Equinox platform.
+Use a single-company system like SunPower’s Equinox platform to save yourself the trouble.
 Mix-and-match systems with parts cobbled together from different manufacturers can lead to a major headache because each component will come with separate warranties.

 SunPower can commit to such a strong warranty because it uses solar panels that are specifically designed for durability and efficiency.
 SunPower solar panels are built on a solid copper foundation that helps them hold up better than conventional panels, even after years of exposure to wind, rain, snow, and all kinds of weather.
 In fact, SunPower panels are 35 percent more efficient at generating energy than conventional panels.*